MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 ```

 ## What can I do with the Windows App SDK and Image Description?
 Image Description can be used to get a text description for an image.
 The main use cases for this API are to get descriptions of varying length for images whether it's a short caption or a long description for users with accessibility needs.
-However, these APIs should not be used for any risky images such as images with flags, maps, globes nor images containing cultural and religious symbols as the descriptions can create controversy.
+Given that these APIs are using ML models, there will be occassional errors where the text does not match the image well.
+As a result, these APIs should not be used for any risky images such as images with flags, maps, globes nor images containing cultural and religious symbols as the descriptions can create controversy.
 Furthermore, these APIs should not be used for any scenarios that require high confidence in the descriptions such as using them for medical advice/diagnosis or for descriptions used in legal or financial documents.

 The API takes an image, an enum to specify what type of textual description you're looking for, and a ContentFilterOptions object that allows you to specify the level of content moderation you want to employ.
 The ContentFilterOptions and the enum for text description are both optional parameters.